mozilla/web-lit-core/_articles/web-and-you.md

 * Timer for keeping time during storytelling

 #### Web Literacy Skills
-This activity precedes learning specific web literacy skills
+This is an introductory activity to web literacy skills.

 #### 21st Century Skills
 * Communication